 The third biggest city in the United States, Chicago is home to a rich history, growing economy, and cultural diversity.
 The windy city is vibrant and bustling – with a “something for everyone” feel.
 Here’s the inside scoop on what it’s really like to call this mid-western Mecca home.
+(Moving to Chicago?
+Let AptAmigo find your new apartment for free!)

 What Makes it the Best